Whether you’re hosting a quaint gathering or a town festival, autumn dinner party favors are perfect fall giveaways.

 While bulbs as party favors are perfect for outdoor or garden-themed parties, they work for any fall gathering.
 Wrap a handful of flower bulbs (tulips, daffodils, hyacinths, crocus, and allium are popular choices) in a clear cello bag, fabric swatch, or small burlap bag.
 Tie off with raffia, twine, or pretty fall-colored ribbon.

 If you want to really personalize your autumn dinner party favors, just handwrite each guests’ name on a homemade gift tag.
 A simple colorful piece of scrapbook paper with a handwritten name or message looks charming and makes the gift personalized.
 You might consider writing bulb planting instructions on the back of the tag.
 Be sure to include the type of flower and its color, planting depth, bulb spacing, and what month to plant.

 One last tip: remind guests to plant their bulbs before the snow starts.
 Bulbs may not grow if kept in a closed bag over winter and planted in the spring.

 - Zones 4-5 – Plant in October

 - Zone 8 – Plant in December

-Presenting your guests with a dinner party favor is a kind gesture and will sure to provide a fond memory next spring when the flowers bloom!
+Giving bulbs as autumn dinner party favors is a kind gesture and will provide fond memories next spring when the flowers bloom.
+Happy fall!